An exhaustive guide to the typology of reduplication in linguistics, with lots of examples.

 I'm in the process of writing self-study curricula for various topics in linguistics.
 Each is meant to teach a topic at the approximate level you'd get in a Masters programme, or in the first year of an American PhD programme.
 This means they assume no background in linguistics, but have the aim of making you a proficient reader of original research in a (relatively) short time frame.
-You can study each of them on your own or with me.
+You can study each of them on your own.

 These curricula are: